 Step 3: Let it dry and brown

-Remove the lid and continue cooking over medium heat.
-Let the liquid cook down until almost gone.
+Remove the lid and cook over medium heat until most of the liquid is gone.

-The pork will start to release its own fat, so the pot will look very oily-this is normal.
-Keep cooking, stirring occasionally, until the pork turns golden and lightly browned on the edges.
-Taste and add more salt if needed.
+The pork will release fat, so it will look oily.
+Keep stirring until lightly browned on the edges.

 Step 4: Taste and adjust

 Taste the pork and add more salt if needed.
-Turn off the heat and serve with rice.
+Then, turn off the heat.

 Optional Vinegar Dipping Sauce (Sawsawan)